slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Comparison is the thief of joy."
 -- Theodore Roosevelt*

+> *"If you concentrate on what you don’t have, you will never, ever have enough."
+-- Oprah Winfrey*

 > *"How lucky I am to have something that makes saying goodbye so hard."
 -- A.A.
 Milne*